@lnp2pBot

 From the botโ€™s side, there are no limits to the volume of your transaction.
 However, it will depend on the network's capacity and the channel's liquidity that you can find a maximum limit at a given moment.

-How long does it take to finalize a transaction?
+How long does it take to complete a transaction?

 It depends on several factors.
-Being a P2P exchange, the main variable is the taking of your offer by another person.
-Your post will be available for up to 23 hours and will then be automatically deleted if it is not taken.
+Being a P2P exchange, the primary variable is the acceptance of your offer by a counterpart.
+Your listing will be available for up to 23 hours and will automatically be removed if nobody takes it.

-Once an offer is accepted, a 15-minute window is opened to pay the lighting bill and for the bot to contact both parties.
-From here, they have a maximum time of two hours to complete the operation.
-After those two hours, the order expires and the sats will be returned to the wallet they came from.
-For this reason users must only use instant fiat money payment methods.
+Once an offer is accepted, there's a 15-minute window to pay the lightning invoice and for the bot to connect both parties.
+From this point, there's a maximum of 23 hours to finalize the transaction.
+After this time, the order expires, and the satoshis will be returned to the originating wallet.
+That's why users should use only instant fiat money payment methods for their transactions.

-As both participants are online and agree on immediate payment methods, transactions are almost instantaneous.
+When both participants are online and agree on immediate payment methods, transactions are nearly instantaneous.

-The bot charges a flat rate of 0.6%.
-It includes the network fee, so there are no additional charges.
+The bot charges a fixed fee of 0.6%.
+This fee includes the network fee, so there are no additional charges.
 This commission is paid only by the seller, not the buyer.

 What exchange rate does the bot use?